Anarkali: Nur Jahan

 According to other accounts, after Akbar's death, Salim (Jahangir) recalled Anarkali and they married.
 She was given a new name, Nur Jahan.

-Nur Jahan's father went to the sub-continent during the reign of Akbar and entered into his service, and was quickly promoted through the ranks on merit.
-In 1607, Nur Jahan was taken to the court as a royal ward.
-She was beautiful and intelligent, and attracted Jahangir's attention.

-Nur Jehan, died in 1645, 16 years after Jahangir's death and was buried near the tomb of Jahangir in tomb at Shahdara, Lahore.
+Nur Jahan died in 1645, 18 years after Jahangir's death and she was buried in her tomb near the tomb of Jahangir at Shahdara, Lahore.

 Opinion of historian Ram Nath

 Art historian R. Nath said Jahangir had no wife on record bearing the name or title Anarkali, to whom the emperor could have built a tomb and dedicated a couplet with a suffix Majnun.
 He writes: [it is] absolutely improbable that the grand Mughal emperor would address his married wife as yar, designate himself as majnun and aspire to see her face once again.
 Had he not seen her enough?
 Obviously she was not his married wife but only his beloved, to whom he would take the liberty to be romantic and a little poetic too, and it appears to be a case of an unsuccessful romance of a disappointed lover...
 The prince could not save her, though it is on record that he was so unhappy with his father in this year 1599 that he defied his orders and revolted.
 It may be recalled that Mehrunissa (later Nurjahan Begum) was also married to Sher Afgan the same year and the young Prince was so dejected and disturbed on the failure of his two romances and annihilation of his tender feelings of love that he went as far as to defy Akbar.